samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 * Taking any damage
 * 1 hour of walking or other physical exertion

-If you rested at least 1 hour before the interruption, you gain the benefits of a Short Rest. *See also* “[Short Rest](#ShortRest).”
+If you rested at least 1 hour before the interruption, you gain the benefits of a Short Rest. *See also* "[Short Rest](#ShortRest)."

 You can resume a Long Rest immediately after an interruption.
 If you do so, the rest requires 1 additional hour per interruption to finish.